jrkerns/pylinac/docs/source/topics/rigid_transformations.rst

     plt.show()

-3. ROI placement with respect to image (global) coordinates:
+3. ROI placement with respect to image:
     3.1.
-The ROI transformation to global are the cascading transformations
+The ROI transformation to global are the cascading transformations (extrinsic operation)

     .. math::
       Tf_{roi}^{image} = Tf_{phantom}^{image} * Tf_{roi}^{phantom}